kyungmok94/capstonn-project/README.md

 - portfolio.json : containing offer ids and meta data about each offer (duration, type, etc.).
 - profile.json : demographic data for each customer.
 - README : Project Overall Description Summary
-- Capstone_notebook.ipynb : Include project-wide content
+- Capstone.ipynb : Include project-wide content

 # Results
 The main findings of the code can be found [here](https://kyungmok.medium.com/capstone-design-c1200e3b1852)